svc-bot-mds/terraform-provider-tdh/docs/resources/cluster.md

 }
 data "tdh_network_ports" "all" {
 }
-// to get the storage policies and eligible data planes for the given provider data "tdh_eligible_data_planes" "all" {
+# to get the storage policies and eligible data planes for the given provider, although it may not be available if given size doesn't meet resource requirement in this data plane
+data "tdh_eligible_data_planes" "all" {
-  provider_name = "tkgs"
+  provider_name = local.provider_type
+}
+data "tdh_cluster_versions" "name" {
+  service_type  = local.service_type
+  provider_type = local.provider_type
 }

 output "data" {